Flowpack/Flowpack.DecoupledContentStore/README.md

 * ONLY re-uses content cache entries created by previous Batch Renderings.

+### Debugging

+If you need to debug single steps of the pipeline just run the corresponding commands from CLI, e.g. `./flow nodeEnumeration:enumerateAllNodes {{ .contentReleaseId }}`.

 ### Testing the Rendering

 For executing behavioral tests, install the `neos/behat` package and run `./flow behat:setup`.
 Then: